Slavery and Human Trafficking Statement 2018-19

 Most of our manufactured goods (typically IT equipment) are purchased from large multinational corporations who have their own supply chain principles and ethical standards in addition to agreeing to ours where appropriate.

-The use of service provider contractors in our organisation is largely within our facilities support and IT categories.
+The use of service provider contractors in our organisation is largely within our facilities support area, comprising: security guards, caterers and cleaners.
+In addition, the Group also uses IT contractors.
 We do not generally enter into individual arrangements for any of these roles and contract via reputable large facilities management and specialist IT resourcing companies respectively.

 On the basis set out above, we believe the risk of modern slavery in our supply chain is low, however, we are not complacent and will continue to focus on improving our procedures and policies to ensure that there is no modern slavery in the Experian supply chain.